Krüper's nuthatch: Status and threats

 The Krüper's nuthatch is common in Anatolia, but numbers are low in the Caucasus.
 On the island of Lesbos, populations are thought to be stable despite the destruction of old trees caused by commercial resin exploitation.
 Habitat modification due to fire and logging is causing a risk of extinction.
-In Turkey, a law promoting tourism put in place in 2003 has exacerbated threats to the bird: it reduces bureaucracy and makes it easier to build tourist facilities and summer houses in the coastal area where the bird was once abundant, and the loss of woodland is a growing problem for the nuthatch.
-Through 2014, numbers were estimated at 80,000–170,000 breeding pairs, or 240,000–510,000 individuals in all, and are declining.
-For these reasons, the species is considered "near threatened" by the International Union for the Conservation of Nature.
-In 2015, a new population assessment estimates the number of breeding pairs at 121,000-451,000, and although in continuous decline, it is determined that the species does not lose more than a quarter of its numbers in three generations.
-For these reasons, the species is reassessed as "least concern".
+In Turkey, a law promoting tourism put in place in 2003 has exacerbated threats to the bird; it reduces bureaucracy and makes it easier to build tourist facilities and summer houses in the coastal area where the bird was once abundant, and the loss of woodland is a growing problem for the nuthatch.
+In 2014, numbers were estimated at 80,000–170,000 breeding pairs, or 240,000–510,000 individuals in all, and are declining.
+For these reasons, the species was then considered "near threatened" by the International Union for the Conservation of Nature.
+In 2015, a new population assessment estimated the number of breeding pairs at 121,000-451,000, and although in continued decline, it was determined that the species is not losing more than a quarter of its numbers in three generations.
+For these reasons, the species was reassessed as "least concern".